ClaensData95/LLM-project/README.md

 ## Dataset
-The dataset that we will use is taken from Kaggle website and can be downloaded here:

-Amazon Musical Instruments Reviews
+The dataset is an excel file from kaggle,it contains reviews of customers about earphones,here is a link to the dataset:https://www.kaggle.com/datasets/shitalkat/amazonearphonesreviews.

 ## Pre-trained Model